-The net asset value ("NAV") of the Fund's shares is determined at 4:00 p.m.
+The net asset value ("NAV") and offering price (NAV plus any applicable sales charges) of each class of shares is determined at 4:00 p.m.
 (Eastern Time) on each day the New York Stock Exchange ("NYSE") is open for business.
-NAV is computed by determining the aggregate market value of all assets of the Fund, less its liabilities, divided by the total number of shares outstanding ((assets-liabilities)/number of shares = NAV).
+NAV is computed by determining on a per class basis, the aggregate market value of all assets of the Fund, less its liabilities, divided by the total number of shares outstanding ((assets-liabilities)/number of shares = NAV).
 The NYSE is closed on weekends and New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day, along with other full and partial days as announced/designated by the NYSE.
-The NAV takes into account the expenses and fees of the Fund, including management and administration fees, which are accrued daily.
-The determination of NAV for a particular day is applicable to all applications for the purchase of shares, as well as all requests for the redemption of shares, received by the Fund (or an authorized broker or agent, or its authorized designee) before the close of trading on the NYSE on that day.
+The NAV takes into account on a per class basis, the expenses and fees of the Fund, including management and administration, and distribution fees (if any), which are accrued daily.
+The determination of NAV for a shares class for a particular day is applicable to all applications for the purchase of shares, as well as all requests for the redemption of shares, received by the Fund (or an authorized broker or agent, or its authorized designee) before the close of trading on the NYSE on that day.